2mol/site/content/posts/replit-haskell.md

 ## tl;dr

 - You can write and execute non-trivial Haskell on [repl.it](https://repl.it/), meaning that you can skip setting up a local development environment.
-- It secretly includes not just `base`, but couple of other useful libraries.
+- The environment secretly includes not just `base`, but couple of other useful libraries.
 - You can write command-line programs and have them _automatically_ served up on the web.